top of page

 Bridging the Pre-Crisis Gap

 Most incidents follow a recognizable trajectory.
 Training staff to recognize early-stage behaviors creates valuable time to intervene.
+This proactive approach is essential for preventing crises before they escalate.

 Enhancing Foreseeability

 In legal and ethical terms, foreseeability defines responsibility.
 Expanding awareness increases what an organization can reasonably anticipate and prevent.
+By enhancing foreseeability, we can create safer environments for everyone involved.

 Building a Culture of Prevention

 When awareness becomes cultural, safety becomes self-sustaining.
 Risk indicators training transforms fear-based responses into confident, informed actions.
+This shift not only empowers employees but also fosters a collective responsibility for safety.

 Framework for Risk Indicators Training